 There are a number of different running back categories in football.
 They typically have different playstyles, strengths, and weaknesses that can be utilized by an offense in a particular formation or play type.
 Those types of running backs are:

-The halfback, also called tailback, is the classic running back.
-That is, he lines up a few yards behind the quarterback, and his main duty is to run with the ball in running plays.
+The halfback, also called a tailback, is the classic running back.
+That is, they line up a few yards behind the quarterback, and their main duty is to run with the ball in running plays.
 The halfback can also help in passing plays by blocking or even by receiving a pass sometimes.
 Halfbacks are fast runners and agile players that can escape tackles and leave defensive players behind.
-The halfback is the most glamorous of the running back positions as he is the one carrying the ball most of the time.
+The halfback is the most glamorous of the running back positions as they are the one carrying the ball most of the time.

 When teams use offensive formations with two running backs, it is usually one halfback and one fullback.
-The fullback will position himself between the quarterback and the halfback, and his job is to protect the halfback and open the way for him to run.
+The fullback will position themself between the quarterback and the halfback.
+The fullback’s job is to protect the halfback and open the way for them to run.
 The blocking duties make it necessary that fullbacks are bigger and stronger than halfbacks, which is important since they will be facing very strong defensive linemen.

-The fullback, similar to the halfback, can also carry the ball and receive passes if the coach wants him to do so in a play.
+The fullback, similar to the halfback, can also carry the ball and receive passes if the play calls for it.
 As the game is evolving, the fullback position is becoming more unusual, with many teams not having players that specifically play the position.
-In that case, when needed players with similar body types such as tight ends can play the fullback position.
+In that case, when needed, players with similar body types, such as tight ends, can play the fullback position.

 The wingback is the most versatile of the running back positions.
-The wingback is positioned one yard back from the line of scrimmage, near the tight end.
+The wingback is positioned one yard behind the line of scrimmage, near the tight end.
 There is no true common duty for wingbacks; their job will vary according to the play and can vary between handoffs, running, receiving, and passes.
-All those movement possibilities can make the defense confused, and facilitate a play or a touchdown.
-There are no players whose specific position is wingback; different athletes with different skills and body types can play the position depending on what is needed on each play.
+All those movement possibilities can make the defense confused and facilitate a play or a touchdown.
+There are no players whose specific position is wingback; different athletes with different skills and body types can play the position depending on what is needed in each play.

 Though the above list encompasses the position names and jobs associated with particular types of running backs, there are a number of other names given to running backs to describe their traits and where they excel in particular.
 Those are as follows:

-A blocking back is the type of running back that plays the fullback position most of the time.
-Their main job is to block, protect the ball carrier, and open space to other runners.
-They are big and strong players with a tough mindset.
+A blocking back is a type of running back that plays the fullback position most of the time.
+Their main job is to block, protect the ball carrier, and open space for runners.
+They are big and strong players with tough mindsets.
 Blocking backs can also run with the ball, but their main job is to block.